To get going quickly with Handy Drums plugins, first, make sure that you have installed the plugins you intend to use.

 Audition the loaded Handy Drums plugin #

-To make sure that the Handy Drums plugin is installed correctly along with its sample library and that the two are connected and working properly, click on the drum and percussion icons above the faders on the plugin’s GUI.
+To ensure that the Handy Drums plugin and sample library are installed correctly and connected and working properly, click on the drum and percussion icons above the faders on the plugin’s GUI.
 The level meters will illuminate, indicating that the sample library is properly connected and working.
 You should also hear the sounds of individual instruments as you press the icons.

 If the Handy Drums GUI doesn’t automatically open up like in most DAWs, look for the blue settings button in the Handy Drums insert location slot on the left-hand side and click on it.
 This will bring up the GUI for Handy Drums.